Pathophysiology of Periodontitis

-Periodontitis usually develops when gingivitis, usually with abundant plaque and calculus (a concretion of bacteria, food residue, saliva, and mucus with calcium and phosphate salts) beneath the gingival margin, has not been adequately treated.
+Periodontitis usually develops when gingivitis Gingivitis Gingivitis is a type of periodontal disease characterized by inflammation of the gums (gingivae), causing bleeding with swelling, redness, exudate, a change of normal contours, and, occasionally... read more , usually with abundant plaque and calculus (a concretion of bacteria, food residue, saliva, and mucus with calcium and phosphate salts) beneath the gingival margin, has not been adequately treated.
 In periodontitis, deep pockets form in the periodontal tissue and can harbor anaerobic organisms that do more damage than those usually present in simple gingivitis.
 Colonizing organisms include Aggregatibacter actinomycetemcomitans, Porphyromonas gingivalis, Eikenella corrodens, and many gram-negative bacilli.

 The organisms trigger chronic release of inflammatory mediators, including cytokines, prostaglandins, and enzymes from neutrophils and monocytes.
 The resulting inflammation affects the periodontal ligament, gingiva, cementum, and alveolar bone.
 The gingiva progressively loses its attachment to the teeth, bone loss begins, and periodontal pockets deepen.
 With progressive bone loss, teeth may loosen, and gingiva recedes.
 Tooth migration is common in later stages, and tooth loss can occur.

 Modifiable risk factors that contribute to periodontitis include

 Addressing these conditions can improve the treatment outcomes of periodontitis.

 Classification of Periodontitis